brad-kolb/comparative_effect_thrombectomy/doc/analysis.md

 thrombectomy for this patient population is estimated by the model to be 95.5%.

-## Estimated expected relative treatment effect of thrombectomy in a new trial across stroke type
+## Anticipated relative treatment effect of thrombectomy in a new trial across stroke type

-The model estimate for the variation in the trial-specific treatment effect of thrombectomy for each stroke type is summarized in the following table.
+The model estimate for the variation in the trial-specific relative treatment effect of thrombectomy for each stroke type is summarized in the following table.

     # A tibble: 4 × 5
       data    median   mad     low  high